minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 ** 'One World pattern' **

 This pattern means that a country does not track which countries a user has visited.
-All users are the same, whether they traveled or not.
+All users are the same, whether they travelled or not.
 All keys from all infected persons are always marked relevant to all participating countries.
 Keys that have this pattern should be stored in our domestic set, as they are relevant for people who travel and people who do not travel.

-** 'Traveler pattern' **
+** 'Traveller pattern' **

-This pattern means that a country does distinguish between travelers, but not to which country they traveled.
-In this case, traveler's keys have all participating countries as 'country of interest', non traveler's keys only have the home country as country of interest.
+This pattern means that a country does distinguish between travellers, but not to which country they travelled.
+In this case, traveller's keys have all participating countries as 'country of interest', non traveller's keys only have the home country as country of interest.
 In this case we act the same as with the one world pattern.

 ** 'Country of Interest pattern' **